WonyoungCho/plink/docs/GWAS.md

 I have been using [**plink**](https://www.cog-genomics.org/plink/2.0/) for QC and **python** for showwing data.

-If you have *vcf* files instead of plink formated files, then convert them.
+If you have *vcf* files instead of plink formated files, then convert to plink format.

 ```
 $ plink2 --vcf data.vcf --set-missing-var-ids @_#_\$r_\$a --new-id-max-allele-len 100 --make-bed --out data